 Homebuyer Assistance Program

 The funds will be granted to eligible applicants as a deferred forgivable loan, which requires pro-rated repayment if the occupant sells the house or no longer occupies the house as their primary residence within five (5) years of the grant award.
+All loan policies are subject to HOME Investment Partnerships regulations.

-*Application for Homebuyer Assistance Program.
+Pre-screeing Applications for Homebuyer Assistance Program.

 - The applicant must be able to qualify for a home mortgage independent of a co-signer.
 The mortgage must be a fixed rate mortgage.